There are now 3 possible online modes for units:

 - Level 3 elective

-- Typically this unit is assessed in the following ways: (1) group presentation; (2) essay (written assessment, book chapter); and (3) end-of-semester test (short answer questions and multiple-choice question test).
+Indicative assessments in this unit are as follows: (1) group presentation; (2) essay (written assessment, book chapter); and (3) end-of-semester test (short answer questions and multiple-choice question test).
 Further information is available in the unit outline.

 - Unit Coordinator(s)

-- Dr Stuart Hodgetts, Dr Archa Fox and Dr Yu Suk Choi
+- Prof. Archa Fox and Dr Yu Suk Choi

 - Unit rules